 The rhubarb is a special plant for me.
 It was given to me by my Mom many years ago.
 It is a beautiful bright plum red rhubarb plant (the varietal is Valentine I believe) and it is what my parents grew in their garden when I was a child.
 I remember well how my siblings and I used to take a small stalk and dip it into sugar, nibble on the end and then make outrageous facial expressions in response to the tart, sour, mouth puckering, tannic taste.
 The sugar combined with the snappy rhubarb flavour started my love for rhubarb at a very young age.
 My Mom used rhubarb a lot in both savoury and sweet dishes, and I learned many excellent recipes from cooking with her.
 I can still taste her blueberry rhubarb pie that we loved so much.
 Unfortunately she is no longer with us, but I know how much she would love a fruit topped vanilla cake.

 This yogurt cake is light, yet moist and delicious but not too sweet to highlight the bright but intense flavours of the roasted rhubarb and strawberries.
 The moist texture comes from the yogurt, which is wonderful in baking.
 Like buttermilk, it adds a special tang which brightens flavours and makes cake taste richer than it really is.
 This cake can be topped with any fruit, although I think it is especially divine in late spring when both the local strawberries and rhubarb are ready to harvest.
 Roasted strawberries and rhubarb honestly just taste incredible.
 The roasting intensifies the flavours, which become a little bit caramelized.
-It is delicious on its own or on top of this pretty cake.
+They are delicious on their own or on top of this pretty cake.

 Yogurt Cake with Roasted Strawberries and Rhubarb